pereirabarataap/fair_tree_classifier/README.md

 ## Reproduce
 To reproduce the entirety of our experiments, simply run the <code>reproduce.ipynb</code> jupyter notebook in a Python environment.</br>
-Please note that some modules should be installed prior to the run:
+Please run the following snippets prior to the run:

 <code>conda install tqdm --y;</code>